RESCQ: Realtime Scheduling for Continuous Angle Quantum Error Correction Architectures: Introduction

-Recently, several alternative approaches have been proposed \cite{akahoshi2023partially, choi2023fault}, which rather than requiring magic state factories to create one fixed type of $Rz$ rotation, instead propose methods to create analog rotation states $\ket{m_\theta}$, adopting the syntax from \cite{akahoshi2023partially}.
-When injecting this state we can perform an arbitrary $Rz(\theta)$ rotation.
-This is especially powerful because it ideally reduces the total space requirement for producing non-Clifford gates.
+Recently, several alternative approaches have been proposed for near-term FTQC \cite{akahoshi2023partially, choi2023fault, toshio2024practicalquantumadvantagepartially}, which instead propose methods to create analog rotation states $\ket{m_\theta} = Rz(\theta)\ket{+}$, which enables arbitrary Rz rotations when injected.
+This is especially powerful because it reduces the space requirement for producing non-Clifford gates.
 We can use ancilla qubits local to the injection site to prepare the necessary $\ket{m_\theta}$ in contrast to distilling hundreds or thousands of T gates per $Rz$ rotation \cite{ross2016gridsynth}.
 There is limited architectural support for this strategy specifically for the realtime management of the nondeterministic behavior of the $\ket{m_\theta}$ production.
-In the original proposal from \cite{akahoshi2023partially}, their STAR architecture provides a basic structure to demonstrate the technique's efficacy, but 1. limits state production to atomic STAR patches (see Figure \ref{fig:intro}) which limits parallel production when other space is unused and 2. does not directly adapt program execution as a function of the highly non-deterministic state production.
+In \cite{akahoshi2023partially}, the STAR architecture provides a basic structure to demonstrate this technique's efficacy, but 1. limits state production to atomic STAR patches (see Figure \ref{fig:intro}) which limits parallel production despite additional ancilla availability and 2. uses a static schedule which does not account for non-deterministic failures during runtime.